antoneliasson/mediacacherd/HACKING.md

 depending on how much overloading is allowed, I opted to make it threaded instead and letting the web server spawn or fork a new process when a job is submitted.

+# Testing

+To upload a file with curl and save the returned transcoded file:

+    $ curl -F file=@'source.flac' http://localhost:5000/api/transcode > dest.ogg

+In a real client, the HTTP headers should be checked to make sure that the transcode was actually successful.